snells/company-chapel/README.md

 The database stores the doc timestamps and updates only if file has not been added or it has changed  so you can update your symbol database incrementally.

-This will only work if you are in chapel-mode.
+Completion will only work if you are in chapel-mode.